Common Brown Lemur

 Where they live

-In Madagascar, common brown lemurs congregate in a variety of fragmented forests, mostly dry deciduous and moist montane forests in the northwest and rainforests in the central east.
-They are found in four protected areas including Andasibe-Mantadia National Park, Ankarafantsika National Park and Zahamena National Park.
-One of only two species found in the wild outside Madagascar, common brown lemurs also live on the island of Mayotte in the Comoros—likely introduced there by humans.
+In the wild, common brown lemurs have two separate large populations, one across dry forests in the north-west and the other in lowland and montane rainforests of eastern Madagascar.
+They are found in several protected areas including Analamazoatra Special Reserve, Mantadia National Park, and Ankarafantsika National Park.
+This species is one of only two found in the wild outside of Madagascar; inhabiting the island of Mayotte in the Comoros—likely introduced there by humans.

 What they eat